Cookie Consent

 Building trust with the board is key.
 The board should feel comfortable reaching out to the GC, knowing that their inquiries will be confidential and that the GC’s commitment is to the company above all.
 Ultimately, this trust will make or break the General Counsel's success.

-Role in Issue Awareness
+Role in issue awareness

 Today, the GC’s role as a persuader, something they’ve honed since law school, has never been more crucial.
 Lawyers excel at spotting issues and convincing others to act, and in a complex world, a proactive GC is uniquely positioned to guide the board.